TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Svg/Index.rst

          Will be ignored, if "src" is defined.
          Requires `renderMode` to be set to `inline`.

+         **Deprecated: **
          Usage without `renderMode` set to `inline is deprecated since TYPO3 9, and will stop working in TYPO3 10.

 .. container:: table-row